lbryio/spec/index.md

 ### Status

 LBRY has been in public use since June 2016.
 As of May 2020, over 3.3 million pieces of digital content have been published via the protocol.
-Tens of thousands of users access hundreds of thousands of pieces of content each month, downloading and uploading terabytes of data.
+Millions of users access this content each month, downloading and uploading terabytes of data.
 Graphical browsers and wallets are available for all major operating systems and can be downloaded at [lbry.com/get](https://lbry.com/get).

 ### Overview